 - not cooked or reheated thoroughly

-- not stored correctly – for example, it's not been frozen or chilled
+- not stored correctly – for example, it has not been frozen or chilled

 - handled by someone who's ill or has not washed their hands

-Cross-contamination can happen if you prepare raw and cooked food on the same chopping board.
 Cross-contamination is where harmful bacteria are spread between food, surfaces and equipment.
+This can happen if you prepare raw and cooked food on the same chopping board.

 Foods that can be contaminated if not handled, stored or cooked properly include: